| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 correct keyboarding technique.
 Personally, I have never seen this.

-mismanagement of CTDs occurs when a person is operated upon without sufficient (or
+5. Surgery should be the last and seldom-utilized resort.
+The most egregiousmismanagement of CTDs occurs when a person is operated upon without sufficient (or

 any) documentation that surgery is necessary, or without attempting to understand and